 Cooking chicken breasts in a cast iron skillet is one of the easiest and fastest cooking methods:

 - Are you new to cooking with cast iron?
-Prepare your skillet the right way as we do in our cast iron steak or salmon recipes.
+Prepare your skillet the right way as I do in my cast iron steak or salmon recipes.

 - Preheating cast iron for 5 to 10 minutes is essential because it can prevent the chicken from sticking.
 Hold your hand over the skillet to feel if it’s hot enough before placing the chicken inside.